DaniyalKaleem26/Bigram-GPT-Model/README.md

 This project uses pytorch to make a Generative Pretrained Transformer that generates poems like shakespeare.

 ## Contents
-- `notebooks/`: Jupyter Notebook with code and results
+- `code/`: Python code for the project
 - `reports/`: Final report with problem statement, methodology, and results

 ## 📓 Python Code